20 minutes with Emily Keegin

 Emily: I started working in magazines in 2005.
 At that point in time you created something on paper, you shipped it out to people, it landed on their coffee tables, and it kind of stayed there for a while.
 It felt like images—and photographic trends—lasted longer because you were seeing many fewer images per day and you were literally stumbling across these images them again and again.
 My biggest problem with the internet is that you don’t often stumble across the past.
 This detachment from a physical history coupled with the sheer amount of imagery we see on Instagram, etcetera, means we move through trends very quickly.

 Emily: There was a trend of coloured backdrops that took over, right? [both laughing] People loved seamless!
 And then that was gone.
 In reaction everyone wanted to get out of the studio and be Harley Weir which lasted for two-and-a-half years.
 And then everyone wanted to be Tyrone [Lebon] and got their snappy cameras out.
 And then everyone wanted to use gels.
 None of those things are new or unique—its all ripping from the history of photography—but the pace of turnover between these fads is new.
 It didn't use to go this fast.
 Trends lasted a really long time in the 90s and early 2000s.
 People used a ring flash for years!

 Mo: Yes!
-The fingerprint of every rap music! [both laughing]
+The fingerprint of every rap music video! [both laughing]